ROHITHCN/juspay-ui/README.md

 # Juspay Dashboard Project

+## Live Demo

+You can access the live version of this project [here](https://bespoke-cassata-f5a689.netlify.app/).

 ## Overview

 This is a React-based dashboard project built using various libraries for data visualization, UI components, and routing.
 The dashboard offers an intuitive interface, a responsive design, and customizable components for a better user experience.